m-labs/artiq/doc/manual/core_device.rst

 Flash storage
 *************

-The core device contains some flash space that can be used to store configuration data.
+The core device contains some flash storage space which is largely used to store configuration data.
+It is one sector (typically 64 kB) large and organized as a list of key-value records, accessible by using ``artiq_coremgmt`` (see: :ref:`core-device-management-tool`).

-This storage area is used to store the core device MAC address, IP address and even the idle kernel.
+This area is used to store a variety of configurations, in particular the core device IP address and, if present, the startup and/or idle kernels (see also: :ref:`miscellaneous-configuration-of-the-core-device`).

-The flash storage area is one sector (typically 64 kB) large and is organized as a list of key-value records.

-This flash storage space can be accessed by using ``artiq_coremgmt`` (see: :ref:`core-device-management-tool`).

 .. _board-ports: